subsurface/subsurface/README.md

-If you have a dive computer supported by libdivecomputer, you can just select "Import from Divecomputer" from the "Import" menu, select which dive computer you have (and where it is connected if you need to), and hit "OK".
+If you have a dive computer supported by libdivecomputer, you can just select "Import from Divecomputer" from the "Import" menu, select which dive computer you have (and where it is connected if you need to - note that there's a special selection for Bluetooth dive computers), and click on "Download".

 The latest list of supported dive computers can be found in the file SupportedDivecomputers.txt.